 Move to the sleeves by laying one sleeve flat and extended on the ironing board.
 Hold the cuff in one hand to make the fabric taut and iron from the armpit across the bottom seam and iron a crease into the top of the sleeve.
 Next, iron the cuff and do the other sleeve.

-Now, iron the body of the shirt taking care not to wrinkle the areas that you have already finished.
+Iron the body of the shirt last taking care not to wrinkle the areas that you have already finished.